Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

 An alternative hypothesis is in-air geomagnetic radiation, emitted by CR air showers with a characteristic $\mathbf{v} \times \mathbf{B}$ polarization in the plane perpendicular to the shower axis $\mathbf{v}$ and the geomagnetic field $\mathbf{B}$.
-At South Pole, the local geomagnetic dip angle is near-vertical \mbox{($\approx$ ${72}^\circ$)} \cite{wmm}, leading to an $E_\phi$-dominated radiation signature and a polarization angle distribution different from the observed (at a KS $p$-value of $2.6\times10^{-15}$, cf.~Fig.~\ref{fig:polarization}).
+At the South Pole, the local geomagnetic dip angle is near vertical \mbox{($\approx$ ${72}^\circ$)} \cite{wmm}, leading to an $E_\phi$-dominated radiation signature and a polarization angle distribution different from the observed (at a KS $p$-value of $2.6\times10^{-15}$, cf.~Fig.~\ref{fig:polarization}).